Visual impairment: Reading and magnification

-Most visually impaired people who are not totally blind read print, either of a regular size or enlarged by magnification devices.
+Most visually impaired people who are not completely blind read print, either of a regular size or enlarged by magnification devices.
 Many also read large-print, which is easier for them to read without such devices.
 A variety of magnifying glasses, some handheld, and some on desktops, can make reading easier for them.

 Others read braille (or the infrequently used Moon type), or rely on talking books and readers or reading machines, which convert printed text to speech or braille.
 They use computers with special hardware such as scanners and refreshable braille displays as well as software written specifically for the blind, such as optical character recognition applications and screen readers.

 Some people access these materials through agencies for the blind, such as the National Library Service for the Blind and Physically Handicapped in the United States, the National Library for the Blind or the RNIB in the United Kingdom.

-Closed-circuit televisions, equipment that enlarges and contrasts textual items, are a more high-tech alternative to traditional magnification devices.
+Closed-circuit televisions, equipment that enlarges and contrasts textual items, are a higher-tech alternative to traditional magnification devices.

 There are also over 100 radio reading services throughout the world that provide people with vision impairments with readings from periodicals over the radio.
 The International Association of Audio Information Services provides links to all of these organizations.

 Computers and mobile technology

-Access technology such as screen readers, screen magnifiers and refreshable braille displays enable the blind to use mainstream computer applications and mobile phones.
+Access technology such as screen readers, screen magnifiers, and refreshable braille displays enables the blind to use mainstream computer applications and mobile phones.
 The availability of assistive technology is increasing, accompanied by concerted efforts to ensure the accessibility of information technology to all potential users, including the blind.
 Later versions of Microsoft Windows include an Accessibility Wizard & Magnifier for those with partial vision, and Microsoft Narrator, a simple screen reader.
-Linux distributions (as live CDs) for the blind include Vinux and Adriane Knoppix, the latter developed in part by Adriane Knopper who has a visual impairment. macOS and iOS also come with a built-in screen reader called VoiceOver, while Google TalkBack is built in to most Android devices.
+Linux distributions (as live CDs) for the blind include Vinux and Adriane Knoppix, the latter developed in part by Adriane Knopper who has a visual impairment. macOS and iOS also come with a built-in screen reader called VoiceOver, while Google TalkBack is built into most Android devices.

 The movement towards greater web accessibility is opening a far wider number of websites to adaptive technology, making the web a more inviting place for visually impaired surfers.

 Experimental approaches in sensory substitution are beginning to provide access to arbitrary live views from a camera.

-Modified visual output that includes large print and/or clear simple graphics can be of benefit to users with some residual vision.
+Modified visual output that includes large print and/or clear, simple graphics can be of benefit to users with some residual vision.